thin-edge/thin-edge.io/docs/src/howto-guides/002_installation.md

 apt install mosquitto
 ```

-> Note: Some OSes may require you to use `sudo` to install packages:
+> Note: Some OSes may require you to use `sudo` to install packages.

 ```shell
 sudo apt install mosquitto